sfieger/dmenu/README.md

 # dmenu

-Based on dmenu 5.0 and the following patches:
+Based on suckless dmenu 5.0 and the following patches:
 * highlight
 * numbers
 * xresources